 Jack's sky high view of the maze is as the view of the eagle on the Adler typewriter, and the bird of prey on the Stovington t-shirt in which Jack was sleeping.

 Watching Jack watching the maze, when we realize he is seemingly "watching" Dann and Wendy, we will feel a violation of privacy, as if he is prying, spying on the pair (whereas the legal term for camera demands privacy).
-One senses a frightening, potential misuse of power, Jack looming over the maze like a near omniscient god.
+One senses a frightening, potential misuse of power, Jack looming over the maze as a near omniscient god.
 But, as we shall find, it's one thing to know the maze from looking over it, and another to know the maze from the inside out, down on the ground.

 180 LS maze from above.
 (39:44)